Rose Lake

 To Duncan Lake: Walk the 80 rod Stairway Portage

-To Rat Lake: Walk the 8 rod portage
+To Rat Lake (U.S.-side of border): Walk the 3-rod portage

 Access to: Border Route Trail